crookookoo/greybox-capture/README.md

 Sign up at [greybox.it](https://greybox.it/) to get a personal token to be pasted into the `Greybox` inspector.
 Use the test scene for troubleshooting.

+Equirectangular panorama captures will be uploaded to the web as well as stored locally in the project folder.
+Additionally you can upload any equirectangular panorama via web dashboard (drag and drop the file in).

 See video here:\
 https://www.reddit.com/r/Unity3D/comments/bbl97w/im_building_a_little_plugin_that_allows_you_to/